Recap: Where We Left Off

 “What Platform Y risks affect Project Delta?”

+There may be no single document that directly says, “Platform Y risks affect Project Delta.”
 One document describes Project Delta.
-Another describes Component X. Another explains that Component X depends on Platform Y. Another describes the security limitation in Platform Y.
+Another describes Component X. Another explains the Component X to Platform Y dependency.
+Another describes the security limitation in Platform Y.

 Pure vector search may miss this because no single chunk is directly similar to the full question.

-A relationship layer or knowledge graph can connect the facts: Project Delta -> uses Component X. Component X -> is part of Platform Y. Platform Y -> has a security limitation.
+Project Delta → uses Component X → is part of Platform Y → has a security limitation.

 Now the system can retrieve the right context even when the answer spans multiple documents.
+That is more than similarity search.

-Why Re-ranking Matters
+Why Re-Ranking Matters

 Initial retrieval is usually about recall.
 It brings back a broad set of possible matches.
+But the top vector match is not always the best evidence.

 To understand why, it helps to see how vector search and re-ranking are different.